 While Western strives to provide the highest quality education opportunities available, conflicts may arise.
 It is our aim to resolve any grievances, complaints, and concerns in an expeditious, fair, and amicable manner.
-If an issue cannot be solved by Western’s internal processes, you may choose to file a complaint with your state of residence.
-(Click here to see the complaint process for each).
+If an issue cannot be solved by Western’s internal processes (How to file a complaint?), you may choose to file a complaint with your state of residence.
+(Click here to see the complaint process for your state)

-*Only Oklahoma students are allowed to enroll in our online Child Development programs since they require field experience.
-For more information please contact Jacque Bellamy at firstname.lastname@example.org.
+*Only students residing in a SARA state are allowed to enroll in our online Child Development programs since they require field experience.
+For more information please contact the Child Development Director.

 The Western Oklahoma State College Department of Nursing Education is approved by the Oklahoma Board of Nursing.
 Gradates of this state-approved program are eligible to apply to write for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 Applicants for Oklahoma licensure must meet all state and federal requirements to hold an Oklahoma license to practice nursing.
 For more information please contact the Nursing Department Director.